Fearing Starbucks VIA Instant Coffee and My Solution

-In February 2009, Starbucks launched their own instant coffee called VIA.
-At that time you could sign up to have a free sample mailed to you.
-Even though I home roast coffee, I have always suspected it might be possible to make a decent instant coffee.
+In February 2009, Starbucks launched its instant coffee called VIA.
+At that time, you could sign up to have a free sample mailed to you.
+Even though I home roast coffee, I have always suspected making a decent instant coffee might be possible.
 However, I feared Starbucks would fumble the project.
-But, I had to know, so I completed the form to receive my sample VIA.
+But I had to know, so I completed the form to receive my sample VIA.

 My free samples sat around my kitchen for months.
-Each time I thought about trying them, I looked over at my outstanding coffee and couldn’t go through with it.
+Whenever I thought about trying them, I looked over at my outstanding coffee and couldn’t go through with it.
 One day I would run out of the good stuff and then I would try the Starbucks VIA Instant Coffee.
-That day never seemed to come, because as soon as I’d run out of the good stuff, I’d head out and acquire more outstanding coffee.
+That day never seemed to come because as soon as I’d run out of the good stuff, I’d head out and acquire more outstanding coffee.

 Would I ever try the VIA?